 What resources are available through the NU-SHIP for COVID-19?

-For more information or to access these resources please reach out to Aetna Student Health at 877-626-2314 or visit Aetna's COVID-19 webpage.
+For information related to COVID-19 testing, treatment, and the vaccine please reach out to Aetna Student Health at 877-626-2314 or visit Aetna's COVID-19 webpage.

 How do I waive the NU-SHIP?
 (During Open Enrollment 7/1-10/1)